The first step toward building a cleaner energy future is building plants to produce our product.

 The project will occupy a 194-acre parcel that is zoned for industrial activity, in an area that currently hosts other bulk fuel terminals.
 The proposed facility will receive natural gas transported by a local utility through existing and expanded pipelines located adjacent to the Jacksonville project site.
 Eagle LNG will procure electric energy from Jacksonville Electric Authority.
 The project will have a processing capacity of 1.5 million gallons of LNG per day, with on-site LNG storage of 12 million gallons.
 Eagle LNG submitted a formal filing for the project to FERC during Q1 2017.
-The construction is preliminarily scheduled for Q1 2018, and start-up and commissioning in Q3 2019.Regulatory filings
+The construction is preliminarily scheduled for 2H 2019, and start-up and commissioning for service date 2021.Regulatory filings

 |Preliminary Project Milestones||Date|

 |Pre-filing Request Approved by FERC||December 3, 2014|

 |Submission of Draft RR1 and RR10||January 2, 2015|

 |Eagle LNG Open House||January 14-15|

 |End of Scoping Period||April 24, 2015|